Red Shoe Diaries

-Red Shoe Diaries is an American anthology erotic drama series that aired on Showtime cable network from 1992 to 1997 and distributed by Playboy Entertainment overseas.
-It is a spinoff of an earlier film by the same name, also directed by Zalman King.
-Most episodes were directed by either Zalman King, Rafael Eisenman or both.
+Red Shoe Diaries is an American erotic drama anthology series that aired on Showtime from June 27, 1992 to June 1, 1997, and was distributed by Playboy Entertainment, but as of 2025, Paramount Global Content Distribution overseas.
+It is a spin-off of the television film of the same name directed by Zalman King.
+Most episodes were directed by either King or Rafael Eisenman.

-The story-lines usually have a thin plot revolving around some intrigue and the sexual awakening of a girl or woman who often also narrates.
+The storylines usually have a plot revolving around romantic intrigue and the sexual awakening of a woman who often also narrates.
 Sensuous love scenes with nudity as well as sultry, moody music are characteristic for most episodes.
 There is no story arc or characters connecting the different stories other than Jake Winters introducing each episode.

-Synopsis
+Premise

-The tested episodes always open with a quick montage of a newspaper personals section ad under "Red Shoes" seeking women to mail in their personal diaries with stories of love, passion and/or betrayal.
-The presenter and host Jake Winters (David Duchovny) is then shown walking on desolate train tracks with his dog Stella.
+Jake Winters (David Duchovny) places an ad in the newspaper under "Red Shoes", seeking women to mail in their personal diaries with stories of love, passion, and/or betrayal.
+He is then shown walking on desolate train tracks with his dog, Stella.
 He begins reading a letter from his post office box out loud that begins with "Dear Red Shoes..."
-He first took out the ad after the suicide of his fiancée, and his subsequent confrontation of the man with whom she was having an affair, a construction worker and shoe salesman who sold her a pair of red high heels, inspiring the ad.
-He placed the ad in the newspaper in an effort to understand why it happened and learn his fiancée's reasons for killing herself through the stories of women in similar situations.
+In the pilot film, Jake lost his fiancée to suicide and discovered she kept a diary detailing an affair she had with a construction worker and shoe salesman who sold her a pair of red high heels.
+He placed the ad in the newspaper in an effort to make sense of his fiancée's secret life through the stories of women in similar situations.
+Each episode is devoted to a woman's story Jake receives, and begins and ends with Jake's comments to Stella.